Rodriggrr/FUP-Projects/README.md

 # FUP-Projects
-Just some School programs that i made and still making hehe :)
+Just some college programs that i do hehe :)